The Best Way to Pray (Matthew 6:5-8)

 prayer

-Big Idea: Don’t turn prayer into performance art or formula.
+Big Idea: Don't make prayer into a show or a set of rules.
 Focus on praying in relationship with other believers and with God.

 Let me begin today with a brutal truth: prayer is hard.

 A publisher asked a well-known pastor and author to write a book on prayer.
-In a moment of honesty, he replied that the writer of such a book would have to be older, more seasoned, and more prayerful than he was.
+He admitted that the book's writer would need to be older, more experienced, and more prayerful than he was.
 He suggested some other names.

 The publisher smiled.
 He had asked those authors too, and they said the same thing.
 “Who can write or speak at any length easily on the mystery of prayer?” he asked.